MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 ## Block sidebar apps except Search using URLS

 You can use the [EdgeSidebarAppUrlHostBlockList]( /deployedge/microsoft-edge-policies#edgesidebarappurlhostblocklist) policy to control which sidebar apps are blocked, except the Search app.
 To block the Search app, see [Block the Search app](#block-the-search-app).

-1. Open the group policy management editor and go to **Administrative Templates** > **Microsoft Edge** and then select **Control which apps cannot be opened in Microsoft Edge sidebar**.
-2. Select **Enabled**.
-3. Click **Show**.
-4. Enter the URLs or URL patterns of the sidebar app that you want to block.
-For more information about valid URL patterns, see [Filter format for URL list-based policies](https://go.microsoft.com/fwlink/?linkid=2095322).

 ### URLs for apps